![]() deutsches Glossar |

 A classification yard in which

-classification is done by flat switching. (see also: HUMP YARD)
+classification is done by flat shunting. (see also: HUMP YARD)

 FLEETED SIGNAL